 This practice can trace its origins back to 1942 with founders George Saywell and Charles Law.
-As the practice flourished Peter Commins joined the firm that would be known as Law Saywell and Commins.
+As the practice flourished, Peter Commins joined the firm that would become known as Law Saywell and Commins.

-During the 1970’s Law Saywell and Commins recruited two young professionals, Brian Hunter and Jeff Moore.
-This young team at Law Saywell and Commins emerge as a pioneering Sydney boutique accountancy practice.
+During the 1970s, Law Saywell and Commins recruited two young professionals, Brian Hunter and Jeff Moore.
+This young team at Law Saywell and Commins emerged as a pioneering Sydney boutique accountancy practice.

-With the assistance of the newly recruited employee, Paul Bedford, from Law Saywell and Commins, Jeff Moore successfully re-established the boutique approach to accounting while retaining a high professional level of pro-active services along with a personal client relationship.
+With the assistance of the newly recruited employee, Paul Bedford, from Law Saywell and Commins, Jeff Moore successfully re-established the boutique approach to accounting, providing a high level of professional services along with a focus on the personal client relationship.

 Bedford Titley expanded steadily with Murray and Andrew while continuing to maintain their boutique concept.

 In 1996, Charles Cupit joined Bedford Titley.
 His professional experience added to the already solid platform and helped to continue Bedford Titley’s development.
 Charles was the first partner of Bedford Titley to come from outside the lineage of Law Saywell and Commins.